clambro/black-hole-thesis/docs/description.md

 In general relativity, energy curves spacetime.
 If enough energy is crammed into a small enough region of space, the curvature becomes so extreme that not even light can escape, and a black hole is formed.
 In this project, we will be studying the evolution of a wave of energy under different conditions to learn about the physical properties of systems that lead to black hole formation.

-The kind of energy we're going to be working with is called a "massless scalar field."
+The kind of energy we're going to be working with is called a massless scalar field.
 Using the common analogy of spacetime as a big rubber sheet with planets and stars as balls rolling around on it, the field we're discussing would be like ripples in the rubber caused by a fist coming down and lightly tapping the sheet.

 <div align="center">
   <img src="images/gravitational_wave.jpg" alt="A cartoon depicting a scalar field analogy" width="600">